sezginidil/cocktail-making/README.md

 This API provides endpoints for managing ingredients and ordering drinks for a cocktail-making system.
 Additionally, it offers a live stock UI for monitoring ingredient quantities in real-time.

-Under the "cpee" folder, example cpee processes can be found.
+Under the "cpee" folder, example cpee processes and the screenshots can be found.
 Endpoints should be updated before using testsets.

 ## Installation